• Skip to main content

 Beyond Cigars.

 Eduardo Manrara becomes a patron of the city of Tampa.
 He brings the city into the gas-light era by funding, then presiding over the Tampa Gas Company.
 By 1896, he opens the first brewery in Florida.
 Today, the building on Fifth Avenue near Thirteenth Street serves as a leaf tobacco warehouse.
-In 1901, he will drive the first “horseless carriage” in Tampa.
+In 1901, he drove the first “horseless carriage” in Tampa.

-By 1899, a consolidation of cigar factories in Chicago, Key West, New York, New Orleans, and Tampa become the Havana-American Company.
+By 1899, a consolidation of cigar factories in Chicago, Key West, New York, New Orleans, and Tampa became the Havana-American Company.
 They elect Manrara as the first Vice President of the company.
 The plan is to consolidate the clear Havana cigar factories.

 In the late 1880s, they discover phosphates in the Tampa area.
-Mining, and the shipping it requires, give Tampa another boost to their economy.
+Mining and the shipping it requires give Tampa another boost to their economy.
 At its height, Florida will have 27 phosphate mines.
 Unfortunately, due to the pollution and red algae tides it creates, only 9 of those are still in operation.

 1898, and the U.S. warship Maine explodes in Havana Harbor.
 This sets off the Spanish-American War.
 Tampa will become the primary outfitting and embarkation port for 30,000 U.S. troops, including Theodore Roosevelt and his Rough Riders.